samereberlin/LibroJS/README.md

 **Returns:** {array} The href historyStack, according to the history stack management.

 #### load()
-Load the WebApp framework library.
+Load the LibroJS framework library.
 It is called automatically after DOMContentLoaded event, but it is useful to reset/reload page elements (according to the current body's children nodes).

 #### unload()
-Unload the WebApp framework library.
+Unload the LibroJS framework library.
 It is called automatically after window.onunload event, but it is useful to simulate unload event for testing.

 #### reset()
-Reset the WebApp framework library.
+Reset the LibroJS framework library.
 It is called automatically after window.onunload event, but it is useful to simulate reset event for testing.

 #### keyDown(keyEvent)
 Dispatch keyDown keyboard event.
 It is called automatically on window.onkeydown event, but it is useful to simulate keyDown keyboard event for testing.